ekernf01/ggrn/docs/reference.md

 - `low_dimensional_structure`: "none", "dynamics"
 - `low_dimensional_training`: "user", "svd", "supervised"
 - `pruning_strategy`: ignored (fixed to "none")
-- `network`: Currently ignored, but we hope to include this to construct the projection when "low_dimensional_training" is "user".
+- `network`: Currently ignored, but in the future, we hope to include known networks to help construct the projection when "low_dimensional_training" is "user".
 - `cell_type_sharing_strategy`: ignored (set to "identical")

 For more information on this model, see [here](http://github.com/ekernf01/ggrn_backend3).